akhil27051999/AWS-Infra-with-Terraform-and-CICD-with-Jenkins/modules/docs/ec2.md

 }
 ```

-1. `aws_instance` "jenkins": Defines an EC2 instance resource with the label "jenkins".
+1. `aws_instance "jenkins"`: Defines an EC2 instance resource with the label "jenkins".
 2. `ami`: Amazon Machine Image ID, pulled from the variable ami_id (Ubuntu AMI by default).
 3. `instance_type`: Instance size/type, from the variable instance_type (default is t2.micro).
 4. `subnet_id`: The subnet where the EC2 instance will be launched, passed via variable.